Roanoke Rapids, North Carolina: Industry

 The city was first settled as a mill town, being home to multiple textile mills.
 Crystal Lee Sutton (Jenkins), was a worker and union organizer for the J.P.
 Stevens & Co. mill in Roanoke Rapids, upon whose union activities the movie Norma Rae was based.
 All the textile mills are now closed and nearly 3,000 employees eventually lost their jobs.
-Roanoke Rapids is now home to a KapStone Paper and Packaging paper manufacturing facility.
+Roanoke Rapids is now home to a WestRock paper manufacturing facility.

 Attractions

 Roanoke Rapids is known for its many historical sites.
 The original Roanoke Rapids High School building or Senior building as it is sometimes referred, opened in 1921 and is still in use.
 The building embodies many elements of Elizabethan Gothic and Tudor Revival architecture in its castle-like facade.
 It was built by industrialist Samuel Paterson and designed by renowned architect Hobart Upjohn in a modified H-design.
 Hobart Upjohn was the grandson of Richard Upjohn, architect of Christ Episcopal Church in Raleigh, North Carolina and Trinity Church, in New York, NY among other notable buildings.
 The high school is the dominant building in the city's central core and is flanked by another castle-like structure which formerly housed a National Guard Armory.
 In addition to Roanoke Rapids High School, the Roanoke Canal and Roanoke Rapids Historic District are listed on the National Register of Historic Places.

 The Roanoke Canal Museum and Trail is one of the city's oldest historical sites.
 The 1823 canal lock building has been adapted as a museum to show the significance of the canal system to American westward expansion.
 It offers an in-depth look at the influential people who pushed for the Roanoke River to become a source of trade and navigation, as well as the commodities that were shipped and traded on the Roanoke River.
 The trail, over seven miles long, is adjacent to the museum and largely parallel to the Roanoke River.
-It is commonly used by runners, bikers, photographers, and wildlife admirers.
-It is used as the course for the annual Roanoke Canal Half Marathon, and the Roanoke Canal Mountain Biking Club is located nearby.

 Roanoke Rapids had planned Carolina Crossroads, an entertainment district founded by a group of local business developers.
-Attractions were to include the Randy Parton Theater as an anchor for the development, an outdoor amphitheater, a campground, an aquarium, hotels, restaurants, outlet shopping, travel center, several other dinner theaters, and water park.
+Attractions were to include the Randy Parton Theater as an anchor for the development, an outdoor amphitheater, RV park, hotels, restaurants, outlet shopping, travel center, several other dinner theaters, and water park.
 The association between the city and Randy Parton, brother of Dolly Parton, ended in December 2006.
 The city renamed the theater as the Roanoke Rapids Theater.
-A Black Widow Billiards Center was also announced by the pool player, Jeanette Lee.

 Carolina Crossroads and the theater in particular became a controversial matter because of the city's financial exposure.
 After nearly a decade of failed attempts to lease or sell the theater, the city sold the theater on July 23, 2018.

+With new ownerships of both Carolina Crossroads Amphitheatre and the Weldon Mills Theatre, Halifax County and the city of Roanoke Rapids are finally on track for success.